Introduction to Nonprofit Accounting

 Our intent is to merely introduce some of the basic concepts that are unique to nonprofit accounting and reporting that are required by the Financial Accounting Standards Board (FASB).

 We will not discuss the accounting that is similar to that used by for-profit businesses.
-If you are not familiar with accounting for businesses or you wish to refresh your understanding, you will find free explanations, quizzes, Q&A, and more at Accounting Topics.
+If you are not familiar with accounting for businesses or you wish to refresh your understanding, you will find free explanations, quizzes, Q&A, and more at our course outline.

 Accountants often refer to businesses as for-profit entities and to nonprofit organizations as not-for-profit entities, or NFPs.
 We will be using the more common term nonprofit instead of not-for-profit.